 Double tragus piercing

 If one is great, two is even better!
 The double tragus piercing is located in the same spot as a standard tragus piercing - on the flap of cartilage that covers up the ear canal.
-A double tragus will require two separate piercings– work with your professional piercer to space these correctly.
+A double tragus will require two separate piercings at the ear canal – work with your professional piercer to space these correctly.

 Vertical tragus piercing